 Be Our Guest (10/10)

 Be Our Guest is hands down my favorite Magic Kingdom restaurant.
-It’s safe to say that other guests agree- it’s one of the hardest Disney World reservations to get.
-The restaurant is themed to be a recreation of the Beauty and the Beast castle.
-It’s split into three rooms: The Ballroom, The West Wing, and The Castle Gallery.
-The whole design is extremely well-executed and immersive.
+It’s safe to say that other guests agree- Adults will love Be Our Guest and so will children.
+The restaurant is designed like the inside of the castle from Beauty and the Beast and split into three rooms: The Ballroom, The West Wing, and The Castle Gallery.
+The interior offers a unique dining location but guests will also be pleased to see the Beast make an appearance.
 The food is outstanding and it’s easily the best you’ll find inside Magic Kingdom.
-Be Our Guest is unique in that it’s strictly prix fixe for all meal times.
-Adults will love Be Our Guest and so will children.

 Cinderella’s Royal Table (10/10)

 Let me start by saying that you shouldn’t choose Cinderella’s Royal Table for the food.
-Not that the food is bad, but this restaurant is all about the experience.
-Cinderella’s Royal Table is located inside Magic Kingdom’s legendary castle and is considered a signature fine-dining establishment.
-During your meal, you’ll be visited by each one of the Disney Princesses.
-It’s a really cool experience and it’s worth the money for anyone who loves all things Disney and it’s especially awesome for little girls.
-Even though the food isn’t the main attraction at CRT, I’ve never had a bad meal here.
+They serve a standard upscale American menu, which isn’t bad, but this restaurant is all about the experience.
+Cinderella’s Royal Table is located inside the iconic Cinderella Castle and is the top tier dining establishment in Magic Kingdom.
+During your meal, you’ll be visited by five different Disney Princesses.
+It’s a really cool experience and it’s worth the money for anyone if dining with royalty is your vibe.

 Liberty Tree Tavern (9/10)